Discovering what you really want saves you endless confusion and wasted energy.stuart wilde

-For the longest time I thought myself lucky to have an ‘accidental’ career.
-By this I mean, I worked hard, put in the hours, was loyal and committed and subsequently opportunities and promotions came to me… fan-bloody-tastic, right?
+For the longest time I considered myself lucky to have an ‘accidental’ career.
+I mean, I worked hard, put in the hours, was loyal and committed and subsequently opportunities and promotions came to me… fan-bloody-tastic, right?
 Or so I thought… until I realised, as a career strategy this was useless.
 What’s the point in successfully arriving somewhere I didn’t want to be?

 The opinions of others become your reality

 Once I became aware of this phenomenon, I quickly realised I wasn’t alone.
 As a corporate senior manager and now as a career coach, I’ve had this same conversation dozens of times.
 At some point, in our high school years, ‘career-dreaming’ is replaced with a more functional process based on the advice, guidance, recommendations and opinions of well-meaning authority figures (parents, teachers, managers etc).